-In addition to the declarations of crossing of thresholds expressly provided for by the legislative and regulatory provisions in force, any natural or legal person, acting alone or in concert, who comes to hold, directly or indirectly, in any way whatsoever within the meaning of Articles L. 233-7 et seq. of the French Commercial Code, a fraction equal to more than 2.5% of the share capital or voting rights, or any multiple of this percentage, including above the thresholds provided for by legal provisions and regulations, must inform the Company of the total number of shares and voting rights it holds, directly or indirectly, alone or in concert (or that it may be required to own in accordance with Article L. 233-7 of the French Commercial Code), before and after the transaction that led to the crossing of the said threshold, as well as the nature of this transaction.
-This disclosure shall be made by means of registered letter with acknowledgement of receipt (or by any equivalent means for individuals residing outside France), sent to the registered office no later than by the end of the fourth trading day following the day on which the threshold is exceeded.
+In addition to the declarations of crossing of thresholds expressly provided for by the legislative and regulatory provisions in force, any natural or legal person, acting alone or in concert, who comes to hold, directly or indirectly, in any way whatsoever within the meaning of Articles L. 233-7 et seq. of the French Commercial Code, a fraction equal to more than 2.5% of the share capital or voting rights, or any multiple of this percentage, including above the thresholds provided for by legal provisions and regulations, must inform the Company of the total number of shares and voting rights it holds, directly or indirectly, alone or in concert (or that it may be required to own in accordance with Article L. 233-7 of the said threshold, as well as the nature of this transaction.
+This disclosure shall be made by means of registered letter with acknowledgement of receipt (or by any equivalent means for individuals residing outside

+France), sent to the registered office no later than by the end of the fourth trading day following the day on which the threshold is exceeded.